Multiplying whole numbers

-The easiest multiplication we can perform is the one with one digit because all we need is a good remembrance of a multiplication table.
+The easiest multiplication we can perform is the one with one digit because all we need is a good remembrance of the multiplication table.

-Multiplying a two-digits number by a one-digit may be a little bit more fun.
+Multiplying a two-digit number by a one-digit may be a little bit more fun.

-The following is a multiplication of two-digit by a one digit (46 × 7)
+The following is a multiplication of two-digit by a one digit-number (46 × 7)

 Notice that when the product of the ones is greater than 9, you must rename the tens and ones.

 In our example above, 42 ones were renamed 4 tens and 2 ones.
 Then, the 4 tens are added to the 28 tens in the tens column to get 32 tens.

 It can be time-consuming to write the tens and the ones when doing multiplication.
 As a shortcut, you can also do the following to find the product:

 Notice how we put a zero next to the 4 to show that in reality 7 is multiplied by 40.